 The Authority owns and operates a water supply, treatment, distribution system, sanitary sewer treatment, and collection system.
 Currently the Authority pumps raw water from three intakes located on the Etowah River to the water treatment plant.
 Two of the intakes are located at the Water Treatment plant site, while the third raw water intake is located at the Riverbend Environmental Complex.
 The Riverbend raw water intake is located approximately 2,600 feet downstream from the Etowah River Water Treatment Plant and became operational in June 2016.
-The Authority currently owns three raw water pump stations located at each intake on the Etowah River with an aggregate raw water pumping capacity of 48.2 million gallons per day ("MGD").
-The Authority maintains a raw water storage reservoir, with storage capacity of approximately 1,287 miles of pipeline.
-The water system serves an approximate 300 square mile area containing an estimated population in excess of 188,000 and has approximately 75,273 active water connections.
+The Authority currently owns three raw water pump stations located at each intake on the Etowah River with an aggregate raw water pumping capacity of 50 million gallons per day ("MGD").
+The Authority maintains a raw surface water storage reservoir, with storage capacity of approximately 15 million gallons, a raw surface water supply with a daily allotment of water of up to 40.5 MGD, one water treatment plant with a rated capacity for treatment of raw water of 38 MGD, a treated water pumping rated capacity of 45 MGD and treated water storage capacity of 17.15 million gallons.
+The Authority has a water distribution network of approximately 1,276 miles of pipeline.
+The water system serves an approximate 300 square mile area containing an estimated population in excess of 218,000 and has approximately 77,916 active water connections.

 The sewerage system consists of three active wastewater treatment plants with an aggregate treatment capacity of 12 MGD and a wastewater collection system of 77 wastewater pumping stations and approximately 600 miles of collection sewers.
-The sewerage system serves an approximate 100 square mile area containing an estimated population in excess of 90,000 and has approximately 35,888 active sewer connections.
+The sewerage system serves an approximate 100 square mile area containing an estimated population in excess of 100,000 and has approximately 37,118 active sewer connections.